 We all know protein is the single most important building block of muscle growth.
-But, amazingly, science is only now discovering exactly how much protein we should be getting and—just as important—when we should be getting it.
+But, amazingly, science is only now discovering exactly how much protein we should get and—just as important—when we should get it.

 Learn these four essential strategies, the who-what-why-and-how of protein, and you'll ensure maximum muscle growth.